cuamckuu/tg-inviter/readme.md

 ## Why `tginviter`?

-Some projects requires personal invite liks for joining channels, so that it's can't be stolen, but Telegram API and existing modules lacks this functional, that's why I decided to code it by my own.
+Some projects requires personal invite liks for joining channels, because joinchat link is can easy be stolen.
+Unfortunately, Telegram API and existing Pytohn modules lacks functional to protect invite links, that's why I decided to code it by myself.

 ## How does it work?